spesml/spesml.github.io/3_Plugin/09_state_machines.md

 Furthermore, a timed-synchronous state machine produces exactly one message on every outgoing channel during the execution of a transition.

 ### Timed
-For timed streams, there may exist multiple messages between two discrete points in time.
+For timed streams, multiple messages may exist between two discrete points in time.
 Therefore, timed components may send multiple messages between two clock signals.
-Timed components have a synchronized clock but consume and produce messages asynchronous.
+Timed components have a synchronized clock but consume and produce messages asynchronously.

 A timed state machine models the behavior of a timed component.
-Its transitions may trigger message and clock signals.
+Its transitions may trigger by message events and clock signals.
 Both must be explicitly defined when modeling a transition of a timed state machine.
 As components may consume multiple messages between two clock signals, a timed state machine may execute multiple transitions between two clock signals.
 Therefore, guards cannot reason about multiple properties of incoming messages in reaction to message signals as messages arrive asynchronously.